Subjective Causality in Choice: Introduction

+We follow Spiegler in focusing on how a DM with a subjective causal model interprets data and on the feedback between her predictions and behavior.
+In contrast, \cite{Schenone2020causality} takes a more normative approach to causality.
+He considers a DM who expresses preferences over act-causal-intervention pairs, and provides necessary and sufficient conditions for her beliefs to result from applying the do-operator to intervened variables for a fixed DAG and fixed prior.
+His analysis complements ours, showing what is possible given rich variation in exogenous interventions and mappings from variables to payoffs as opposed to rich variation in the data provided about the available actions.
+In contrast to both these approaches, \cite{Alexander} model perceived causal relationships as reducing Kolmogorov complexity but do not explicitly relate their notion to choice.

-More generally, our paper is related to the decision theory literature studying DMs who misperceive the world. \cite{Lipman1999} studies a DM who may not understand all the logical implications of information provided to her. \cite{EllisPiccione2017} develop a model where agents misperceive the correlation between actions. \cite{Kochov2015} models an agent who does not accurately foresee the future consequences of her actions. \cite{Keetal2020} study DMs who perceive lotteries through a neural network. \cite{EllisMasatlioglu2021} consider an agent who categorizes alternatives based on the context, and the category to which it belongs affects her evaluation (or perception) of it.
+More generally, our paper is related to the decision theory literature studying DMs who misperceive the world. \cite{Lipman1999} studies a DM who may not understand all the logical implications of information provided to her. \cite{EllisPiccione2017} develop a model where agents misperceive the correlation between actions. \cite{Kochov2015} models an agent who does not accurately foresee the future consequences of her actions. \cite{Keetal2020} study DMs who perceive lotteries through a neural network. \cite{EllisMasatlioglu2021} consider an agent who categorizes alternatives based on the context, and the alternative's categorization affects her evaluation (or perception) thereof. \cite{Cerreiaetal2017ModelMisspecification} analyze a DM who considers several misspecified models and makes decisions that take her lack of confidence in the models into account.
 In all, the DM's perception of an alternative is unaffected by her behavior.

 Finally, our paper also falls into the theoretical literature studying random choice.
 We fall between two strands.
 The first seeks to use choice data to identify features of otherwise rational behavior, such as \cite{Gul2006Random} identifying the distribution of utility indexes, \cite{Lu2016} identifying an agent's private information, and \cite{apesteguia2018monotone} studying comparative risk and time preferences.
 The second interprets randomness as a result of boundedly rational behavior in abstract environments, such as the \cite{manzini2014stochastic}, \cite{brady2016menu}, and \cite{cattaneo2020randomattention} models of limited attention.
 This paper uses random choice to identify features of explicitly boundedly-rational behavior.
 The only other paper of which we are aware that uses stochastic choice to capture equilibrium behavior is \cite{chambersetal2021influence}.